-\emph{Conclusion and discussion.}---We have explained symmetry as well as topology thoroughly in bulk CDW 1$T$-TiSe$_2$.
-Our first-principles calculations show that the CDW state has nodal band structure where the nodes are protected by symmetry and topology, resembling the Dirac nodes in the spin density wave phase of iron pictides \cite{Ran2009,Richard2010}.
-To date the topological theory is for spin density wave states~\cite{Mong2010,Fang2013} that concludes $\mathbb{Z}_2$ classification for three-dimensional insulators.
-However, it does not deliberate questions like symmetry properties of the density waves and the connection to the normal states.
-We resolve these questions and successfully connect electronic IRs between the normal phase and the CDW phase in symmetry and topology aspects.
-Although 1$T$-TiSe$_2$ is topologically trivial, our theory provides a very powerful guide to anticipate topological phases.
-We even foresee the theory being generalized to other spontaneous symmetry breaking phases.
+We have presented an in-depth analysis of the symmetries as well as the topology of the electronic structure of bulk 1$T$-TiSe$_2$ CDW.
+Our first-principles calculations show that the CDW state hosts a nodal band structure in which the nodes are protected by symmetry and topology resembling that of the Dirac nodes in the spin-density-wave phase of iron pnictides \cite{Ran2009, Richard2010}.
+The existing topological theory in this connection only considers spin-density-wave states~\cite{Mong2010, Fang2013} in terms of $\mathbb{Z}_2$ classification of three-dimensional insulators, but questions of symmetry properties of the density waves and their connection to the normal states have not been addressed.
+We resolve these questions by successfully connecting the symmetry and topology of the electronic IRs of the normal and CDW phases.